+CONS 105

-CONS 105 Tool Safety
+Tool Safety

+1 cr.

 This course is a study of the safe operation of hand and power tools that are required in the workplace.
+100 minutes and power tools that are required in the workplace.

 CONS 107 Construction Print Reading 2 cr.